joverbee/pyEELSMODEL/doc/installing.rst

     $ pip3 install -e .

-**In the future, the package will be published on PyPI simplifying the installation procedure.**

 Setting up GOS tables
 ^^^^^^^^^^^^^^^^^^^^^
-After installation, the generalized oscillator strengths (GOS) tables should be imported.
+**When they are first needed, the generalized oscillator strengths (GOS) tables will be automatically imported.**
 The GOS tables are necessary to perform EEL quantification since they are used to calculate the atomic cross sections.
 Two different GOS tables can be used for quantification:

 1. The GOS tables calculated by Zhang Z. *et al.* which can be found at doi:`10.5281/zenodo.7729585 <https://doi.org/10.5281/zenodo.7729585>`_.
 2. The GOS tables calculated by Segger L. *et al.* which can be found at doi:`10.5281/zenodo.7645765 <https://doi.org/10.5281/zenodo.7645765>`_.

+The GOS tables can also be manually imported.
 To know where your pyEELSMODEL package is installed following command can be run in a python console: